Pushplaybang/knife/README.md

 ## Install

-Of course, first make sure you have [SASS](http://sass-lang.com/) instaled.
+Of course, first make sure you have [SASS](http://sass-lang.com/) installed.

-Download and simply include the knife.sass file in your sass directory and place the following at the top of your main sass / scss stylesheet.
+Download and simply include the knife.sass file in your sass directory and place the following at the top of your main sass / scss stylesheet to import it.

 		@import 'knife';